 Appendix B provides full theoretical analysis of SBC for simple models and test quantities where we can actually characterize all possible posterior distributions that will satisfy SBC.
-This is aimed at providing intuition on what SBC actually does and also serve as counterexamples to some claims.
-In some literature (e.g., Lee, Nicholls, and Ryder 2019, Lueckmann et al. 2021, Schad et al. 2022, Grinsztajn et al. 2021, Ramesh et al. 2022), it is assumed that SBC is based on the data-averaged posterior (1).
+This is aimed at providing intuition on what SBC actually does and also serves as counterexamples to some claims.
+In some literature (e.g., Lee et al., 2019, Lueckmann et al., 2021, Schad et al., 2022, Grinsztajn et al., 2021, Ramesh et al., 2022, Saad et al., 2019), it is assumed that SBC is based on the data-averaged posterior (1).
 We show that this is incorrect: Example 2 not only explicitly constructs posterior distributions that will satisfy (1) for some test quantity while not passing SBC, but also posterior distributions that pass SBC while not satisfying (1).
 One possibly more general lesson is that SBC is most naturally understood as enforcing constraints on the quantile function of the test quantity while having a correct data-averaged posterior is most naturally seen as constraint on the density of the test quantity.

-This implies that there might be some gains in using both the data-averaged posterior and SBC when verifying the correctness of Bayesian computation.
-We however suspect that the additional practical benefit of using the data-averaged posterior is small in the sense that the incorrect posteriors that pass SBC but are ruled out by (1) are mostly contrived and unlikely to be a result of an inadvertent mistake.
-Lemma 2.19 of Cockayne et al. (2020) proves that if a posterior passes SBC for all possible test quantities that do not depend on data, it will have correct data averaged posterior for all test quantities that do not depend on data, so SBC is stronger at least in the limit of using infinitely many test quantities.
+This implies there might be some gains from using both the data-averaged posterior and SBC when verifying the correctness of Bayesian computation.
+We however suspect that the additional practical benefit of using the data-averaged posterior is small in the sense that the incorrect posteriors that pass SBC but are ruled out by Equation (1) are mostly contrived and unlikely to be a result of a computational problem or an inadvertent mistake.
+Lemma 2.19 of Cockayne et al. (2022) proves that if a posterior passes SBC for all possible test quantities that do not depend on data, it will have the correct data-averaged posterior for all test quantities that do not depend on data, so SBC is stronger at least in the limit of using infinitely many test quantities.
 We leave a more thorough examination of the relationship between data-averaged posterior and SBC as future work.